Sport Club Belém

-Sport Club Belém, commonly known as Sport Belém, is a Brazilian football club based in Belém, Pará state.
+Sport Club Belém, commonly known as Sport Belém, is a Brazilian football club based in Belém.
 They competed in the Série B twice.

 History

 The club was founded on December 2, 1965.
-They competed in the Série B for the first time in 1971, when they were eliminated in the First Stage, and in 1986, when they were again eliminated in the First Stage.
+They competed in the Série B in 1971 and 1986, and were eliminated in the first stage of both tournaments.

+In 2008, they won the Campeonato Paraense Second Division.

 Stadium

 Sport Club Belém play their home games at Estádio Olímpico do Pará, nicknamed Mangueirão.
 The stadium has a maximum capacity of 45,007 people.